-While the issue of Facebook advertising and marketing hit the news in late 2012, the Advertising Standards Board (the Board) has considered complaints about internet advertising since 2006.
+While the issue of Facebook advertising and marketing hit the news in late 2012, the Ad Standards Community Panel has considered complaints about internet advertising since 2006.

 Generally, complaints must be about Australian websites and complaints about R18+ or X18+ or pornographic material will be referred to the Australian Communications and Media Authority (ACMA).

-Most internet advertising complaints received by the Bureau relate to traditional advertisements published or broadcast on a third party website.
+Most internet advertising complaints received by Ad Standards relate to traditional advertisements published or broadcast on a third party website.
 Since 2006 these have been considered as advertisements which must comply with the requirements of the AANA Code of Ethics.

-Similarly, material that is located on a product specific website or “microsite” will be considered as advertising or marketing communications and is within the jurisdiction of the Board.
+Similarly, material that is located on a product specific website or “microsite” will be considered as advertising or marketing communications and is within the jurisdiction of the Community Panel.

 Advertiser corporate websites are a slightly different situation.
 Material located on an advertiser’s own website may be considered advertising or marketing communications if the material is designed to promote a particular product or to strongly promote the advertiser.
-Material such as this that is the subject of complaints will be assessed on a case by case basis by the Bureau and, if it is considered that the material complained about falls within the definition of advertising or marketing communications, the complaint will be referred to the Board.
+Material such as this that is the subject of complaints will be assessed on a case by case basis by Ad Standards and, if it is considered that the material complained about falls within the definition of advertising or marketing communications, the complaint will be referred to the Community Panel.

 In 2009 the definition of advertising was amended by the Australian Association of National Advertisers (AANA) to refer to ‘advertising and marketing communications.’
 The intent and effect of this change was to ensure that the broad range of advertising and marketing activities of advertisers met the requirements of the Code of Ethics.